Skip to main content

 AI systems pulling information about local businesses face a challenge: the web is messy.
 Your business name might be styled differently in your logo than in your footer.
 Your address might be written multiple ways.
 Your services might be scattered across pages.

-JSON-LD solves this by providing clean, standardized data.
-When an AI system encounters JSON-LD on your site, it can extract your business information with confidence rather than guessing.
+JSON-LD helps by providing clean, standardized data.
+When a crawler encounters JSON-LD on your site, it can extract your business information with less ambiguity.

 "AI recommendations are based on the AI's understanding of your business.
 The clearer that understanding, the more likely you are to be recommended accurately for relevant queries."